cornell-ece4750/2025F/sections/section5/docs/index.md

 **Step 7: Zoom in on the buggy cycle in the waveform**

 Use the `--dump-vcd` option to generate a VCD file.
-Open the VCD file in gtkwave.
+Open the VCD file in Surfer.
 Add the clock, reset, and key signals (e.g., `inst_D`, `inst_X`, `inst_M`, `inst_W`) to the waveform view.
 Use the narrowed focus from Step 6 to zoom in on a specific cycle and a specific part of the design where you can clearly see a specific